 Igutan Cave and Waterfalls

-Several kilometers away from the busy highway of Talisay is a serene paradise where mountains of green lushes hides an intricate system of rivers, caves, and waterfalls; one of which is the Igutan Cave and Waterfalls.
-This beholding sight is yet another gem that needs to be maintained and duly taken cared of here in Talisay City.
+Several kilometers away from the busy highway of Talisay is a serene paradise where mountains of green lushes hide an intricate system of rivers, caves, and waterfalls; one of which is the Igutan Cave and waterfalls.
+This beholding sight is yet another gem that needs to be maintained and duly taken care of here in Talisay City.

 Upon the drop-off station of Igutan Cave, one has to pass a hanging bridge and trek uphill before reaching the vicinity of Barrio Igutan where the cave and waterfalls are located.
-Since it has been under the premise of the Department of Environment and Natural Resources and the Local Government Unit, one has to pay P30.00 for entrance fee which already includes flashlight rent and tour guide.
+Since it has been under the premise of the Department of Environment and Natural Resources and the Local Government Unit, you have to pay P30.00 for the entrance fee—which already includes flashlight rent and a tour guide.

 Jaclupan Dam and Horse Ranch

-Since we finished the Igutan Cave activity within few hours, by afternoon, Glister, Idas and I decided to go to a nearby spot which was suggested by a barbecue vendor – a horse ranch!
-We didn’t exactly know where it is located but because of the help of the locals, we were able to find more than just the horse ranch!
+Since we finished the Igutan Cave activity within a few hours, by afternoon, the three of us decided to go to a nearby spot—which was actually suggested by a barbecue vendor: a horse ranch!
+We didn’t exactly know where it was located but because of the help of the locals, we were able to find more than just the horse ranch!

 Such thrilling activities we accomplished thanks to Chasing Potatoes and Laag Sparkles.
 Until next time girls!